SpencerPoor/SpencerPoor/README.md

 ## 👨‍💻 Volunteer Code Work

 ### Mozilla Firefox
-From my support of Mozilla's mission and being an avid user of their products, I regularly contribute code to Mozilla's Firefox web browser codebase to support the growth of the Firefox browser and to learn new insights about working with such a large and storied repository.
+From my support of Mozilla's mission and being an avid user of their products, I've contributed code to Mozilla's Firefox web browser codebase to support the growth of the Firefox browser and to learn new insights about working with such a large and storied repository.

 I've been assigned to and contributed code to resolve issues such as:<br/>
 - Streamlining browser management logic by consolidating duplicated functionality across multiple components<br/>